mpatraw/BileBio/design.md

 As you progress through the levels, plants increase in hostility and grow more interesting and deadly flowers and vines.

+Plants have 3 dispositions: evil, neutral, good.
+Plants in a good disposition grow nice, unharming plants and fruits, plants in an evil disposition grow harmful plants and deadly flowers.

+**Types of plants**
+* Roots, roots grow vines right next to it.
+* Vines, vines grow at any square within 5.
+  * Vines
+  * Thick vines (lots of health)
+  * Spiny vines (attacks when within 1 square of it)
+* Flowers
+  * Red flowers (spits needles from 5 squares away)
+  * Blue flowers
+* Fruits
+  * Red fruit
+  * Blue fruit

+Only roots and vines grow more roots and vines.
+A growth process is typically 3 turns, and a plant can only grow 1 thing at a time.
+Vines grow *towards* the player if the player is in range, usually as far away as possible to *trap* the player.

 ## TODO

 [-] Get a basic framework: Menu, Settings, etc.